TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-05-25-Apathy-and-Entrophy-Part-2.md

 Career is a measure of our personal growth.
 Growth gives us a sense of achievement.
 It keeps us motivated and excited towards life.
 It drives us to do even better to make the best version of ourself.

 Calling according to me, is a cause towards which we tend to work to have the sense of our contribution to something.
-We human are social being, and we each and everyone of us need an existential assurance.
-The fact that our work, is infact a contribution to something great gives us such assurance.
+We human are social being, need an existential assurance.
+The fact that our work, is infact a contribution to something great and we are a part of the bigger picture, gives us such assurance.

 Rule #2 **Be so good they can't ignore you.**